-I recently received this really good question from a newsletter subscriber:
+I recently received this really good question from a Quant Value newsletter subscriber about how to trade small illiquid companies.

 It is not always simple to implement your suggestions because of the liquidity of some shares (for buying as well as for selling).